If you have trouble uploading your CSV file when adding contacts to weave, use these some common troubleshooting tips.

 Remove Duplicates Before Uploading Your CSV File

-Before you upload your CSV file into the Admin Portal, check for duplicates within your spreadsheet.
+Before you upload your CSV file into the Weave Portal, check for duplicates within your spreadsheet.

 How to check for duplicate IDs in Microsoft Excel